tury3001/tury3001/README.md

 ## Other things (not) less relevant about me
 - 💙💛💙 I'm a Boca Juniors fan.
-- ☕ I like good coffee.
+- ☕ I'm a coffee lover.
 - I'm a big fan of Isaac Asimov and sci-fi stuff.
 - 📺 I love The Simpsons and I'm always repeating quotes from the show.
 - ❤️ I'm married to the most beautiful woman in the world.